 - WMS:A warehouse management system combines software, hardware, and processes with the intent of tracking a product’s journey within a warehouse.
 Keeping track of inventory, knowing which goods to pull, and getting products shipped out is more efficient than every before when this information is centralized.
 A WMS helps you make more informed decisions by comprising a comprehensive analysis of all warehouse’s operations.

 - ERP:An Enterprise Resource Platform is a system of integrated and centralized applications that help to manage and automate recurring tasks.
 In an industry such as manufacturing, where efficiency is constantly sought yet difficult to find, an ERP allows for unprecedented visibility, coordination, and management across the disparate processes that make up a business (like inventory and shipping) — resulting in greater operational efficiency.

 It’s important these systems are used consistently in order to maximize your investment.
 To get the most use, prioritize proper training for your team until they are confident with the platform.
 In addition, when using a WMS, scope out all features from the beginning to ensure you aren’t paying for applications that aren’t beneficial.

 Real-Time Location Systems

-RTLS gives you the ability to keep track of products and other assets through every stage of the supply chain process.
-This includes where the product is, what stage of the process it’s in, and its current condition.
-This system gives you more control so you can make better decisions about your inventory and production process.
-Plus, it helps you manage customer expectations and provide more accurate product updates and delivery information.
+RTLS allows you to keep track of where a product is, what stage of the process it’s in, and its current condition, so you can make more informed decisions about your inventory and production process.
+Living up to customer expectations and offering more accurate information to customers is an added plus.

 Wearable technology has been trending over the last number of years.
 As technology advances, its application has spread across the manufacturing industry to develop a smarter and more connected plant floor to attain enhanced quality and greater operational visibility.
 Current research indicates that the global industrial wearables market is expected to reach $8.4 billion by 2027, from $3.79 billion in 2019.